JaeGif/Shopping-Card/README.md

 This project is a mini fashion store following a tokyo night theme.

-It was built using React, React router, and tested with Jest.
+It was built using React, and React router.
+Fully Responsive.

 ## Getting Started